zerolinuxes/linux-docs/networking.md

 intrusion prevention system:

-    it analyze the packet for signature if it mqatches with the signature it blocks the cyberattack.
+    it analyze the packet for signature if it mqatches with the signature it prevent the cyberattack.

 firewall: